wasidennis/ObjectFlow/README.md

 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.

 ## Overview
 * This is the authors' MATLAB implementation described in the above paper.
-Please cite our paper if you use our code and data for your research.
+Please cite our paper if you use our code and model for your research.

 * This code has been tested on Ubuntu 14.04 and MATLAB 2013b.

 ## Installation
 * Download and unzip the code.

-* Install the included caffe branch as instructed at http://caffe.berkeleyvision.org/installation.html
+* Install the attached caffe branch, as instructed at http://caffe.berkeleyvision.org/installation.html.

-* Install included libraries in the **External** folder if needed (pre-compiled codes are included).
+* Install included libraries in the **External** folder if needed (pre-compiled codes are already included).

-* Download the CNN model at
+* Download the CNN model for feature extraction at .

 ## Usage
-* Put your video data in the **Videos** folder (see examples in this folder)
+* Put your video data in the **Videos** folder (see examples in this folder).

-* Set directories and parameters in **setup_all.m** (suggest to use defaults)
+* Set directories and parameters in **setup_all.m** (suggest to use defaults).

-* Run **demo_objectFlow.m** and change some settings based on the data (see comments in the code)
+* Run **demo_objectFlow.m** and change settings if needed based on your video data (see the script for further details).

 ## Note
-* This package only contains the code of object segment tracking (without re-estimating optical flow), and the performacne is a bit worse than the one reported in the paper.
+* This package only contains the implementation of object segment tracking without re-estimating optical flow and the performacne is a bit worse than the one reported in the paper.

 * Currently we use the ground truth of the first frame and propagate to following frames.
 If you would like to use other initializations, please replace the ground truth data.

+## Hint

-* The current code for generating optical flow is slow, so you can replace it with any other optical flow method to speed up the process.
+* The current implementation for generating optical flow is slow, so you can replace it with other optical flow methods to speed up the process.